Climate Policy Support

 In December 2015, the Parties to the Climate Change Convention adopted the Paris Agreement, setting out a global pathway for reducing greenhouse gas emissions and building climate resilience.
-The Agreement’s central aim is to keep global mean temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
+The Agreement’s central aim is to keep global mean temperature rise in this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
 The Agreement also aims to strengthen the ability of countries to deal with the impacts of climate change.
 The Agreement entered into force on 4 November 2016.

 How WMO helps the UNFCCC